-In an economy, there can be expansion or contraction of the circular flow of income wherein the former refers to the increase in the income level/output level in the economy.
-Whereas the latter implies the fall in the level of income or output.
-The expansion of circular flow is due to injections, but the contraction of the circular flow is because of leakages, i.e. withdrawals.
+In an economy, there can be expansion or contraction of the circular flow of income, wherein the former refers to the increase in the income level/output level in the economy.
+Whereas the latter implies a fall in the level of income or output.
+The expansion of the circular flow is due to injections.
+But, the contraction of the circular flow is because of leakages, i.e. withdrawals.

-The main difference between leakage and injection is that which injections accelerates the speed of economic activities, whereas leakages slow down the circular flow of income.
+The main difference between leakage and injection is that injections accelerate the speed of economic activities.
+At the same time, leakages slow down the circular flow of income.

 What are Leakages?

-Leakage in the circular flow of income represents a situation which occurs when some money is withdrawn, through some macroeconomic variable.
+Leakage in the circular flow of income represents a situation which occurs when there is the withdrawal of money through some macroeconomic variable.

-Leakages occur when the households and firm save a certain portion of their income and is not used to buy goods and services.
-So, this part remains idle and is not used to perform economic activity which results in leakages.
+Leakages occur when households and firms save a certain portion of their income which is not used to buy goods and services.
+So, this part remains idle and is not used to perform an economic activity, which results in leakages.
 It can be in savings, tax payments and imports.
 Hence, it is an outflow of income, which reduces the income flow.

-- Savings: That portion of the income of a household or firm which is not spent on purchasing goods and services, or distributed as profit, but retained for future.
+- Savings: That portion of the income of a household or firm which is not spent on purchasing goods and services or distributed as profit but retained for the future.

-- Imports: Goods bought from foreign countries and so the payment is made to foreign countries, which is an outflow of income from the economy.
+- Imports: Goods bought from foreign countries.
+So, the payment is made to foreign countries, which is an outflow of income from the economy.